some-natalie/some-natalie/_posts/2023-04-07-revising-devcontainer.md

 I can't believe I've been doing this whole blogging thing for six months now!

 In those six months, my [initial setup](../blogging-with-codespaces) is still working well.
-I found a big pain point with how I'd set this up versus how I like to work though - because I put the site in my public [profile repo](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme), there's no such thing as a private thinking.  :scream:
+I found a big pain point with how I'd set this up versus how I like to work though - because I put the site in my public [profile repo](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-github-profile/customizing-your-profile/managing-your-profile-readme), there's no such thing as a private thinking. 😱

 I'm not comfortable enough to draft publicly - at least not for writing.
 Coding as a work-in-progress feels totally normal ... weird, huh?
-Since some of these posts are five or six thousand words, the lack of drafts is getting difficult to live with!  :grimacing: :sweat_smile:
+Since some of these posts are five or six thousand words, the lack of drafts is getting difficult to live with!  😬 😅

 I want to keep the public stuff here and add another _private_ repository to my Codespace that'll hold my drafts, thoughts, and other inspirations for later.
 So let’s add a private repository to our Codespace to write in, then copy over blog posts into this public repo once it’s (more or less) done.